onefinestay/pylytics/examples/README.md

-To run these examples, follow the docs for creating a new pylytics project, and copy in settings.py and the dim and fact folders from the example folder.
+To run these examples, make sure pylytics is installed, and on your path.

 Make sure that MySQL is running locally, and there's a pylytics_test database created.

 Import the ``setup.sql`` file into your pylytics_test database, which creates the relevant schema and sample data.

-Then run:
+Then run the following from inside one of the example folders.

 ```./manage.py all update```